Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Introduction

-Similarly, for explanation attributes, we can assess their popularity among other items, making them more familiar to users.
-Continuing with the example, Figure \ref{fig:graph} illustrates that an explanation can be constructed using attributes that change the explanation: ``drama'', for instance is likely a very common attribute, given that many movies fall into this genre.
-In contrast, Tom Hanks, while a popular actor, is not an item attribute for a large number of films, when compared to a genre as ``drama''.
-On the extreme opposite end is the shared attribute Joanna Johnston, who was the costume designer for both films, representing a less common attribute.\looseness=-1
+Similarly, explanation attributes can be evaluated for their popularity across other items, which increases their familiarity with users.
+Figure \ref{fig:graph} illustrates the construction of explanations using different attribute types.
+For instance, ``drama'' is a very common attribute, as many movies belong to this genre.
+In contrast, ``Tom Hanks'', while a popular actor, is associated with fewer films than a genre like ``drama''.
+At the other extreme is the shared attribute ``Joanna Johnston'', who served as the costume designer for both films, representing a much less common attribute.\looseness=-1